Fearless Girl: Disputes over commercial rights

-On February 14, 2019, State Street Global Advisors filed a lawsuit against Kristen Visbal, claiming that she has made and sold replicas of the statue in violation of her contract with the company.
-The suit claims the artist made at least three unauthorized Fearless Girl reproductions that could damage the company's global campaign in support of female leadership and gender diversity.
+On February 14, 2019, State Street Global Advisors filed a lawsuit against Kristen Visbal, claiming that she had made and sold replicas of the statue in violation of her contract with the company.
+The suit claimed the artist made at least three unauthorized Fearless Girl reproductions that could damage the company's global campaign in support of female leadership and gender diversity.
 Court filings reported that replica Fearless Girl statues were selling for as much as $250,000.
+Specifically, while SSGA claimed to have commissioned the work, these claims were challenged in court filings in the lawsuit between SSGA and Visbal.
+There was also a dispute over what rights are held by the artist and State Street Global Advisors.
+In 2024, SSGA settled its lawsuit against Visbal.

-On February 25, 2021, SSGA took Australian law firm Maurice Blackburn (MBL) to the Federal Court in Australia alleging that one of Fearless Girl replicas constituted copyright and trademark infringement.
-Justice Jonathan Beach ruled in MBL's favor, finding there was no violation of SSGA's trademark, since the replica's name “fearless girl” was used in a descriptive way.
+On February 25, 2021, SSGA took Australian law firm Maurice Blackburn (MBL) to the Federal Court in Australia alleging that the Fearless Girl replica placed at Federation Square in Melbourne, Australia constituted copyright and trademark infringement.
+Justice Jonathan Beach ruled in MBL's favor, finding there was no violation of SSGA's trademark, since the replica's name "fearless girl" was used in a descriptive way.
 In other words, MBL was able to rely upon the defense of acting in good faith under s.122(1)(b)(i) of Trade Marks Act 1995.
 The copyright infringement claim under s.36 Copyright Act 1968 also failed as MBL was able to rely upon the defense of innocent infringement.
 Overall, this meant that MBL is able to display its Australian replica legally.

-The permit for the statue's placement on city-owned property expired on November 23, 2021, though Visbal sought its renewal.
-There was a dispute over what rights are held by the artist and State Street Global Advisors.
-Specifically, while SSGA claimed to have commissioned the work, these claims were challenged in court filings in the lawsuit between SSGA and Visbal.
-In April 2022, the city decided to extend the sculpture's permits by 11 months but required Visbal and SSGA to come up with plans for a permanent location within six months.

-Other incidents
+Other events

 On May 29, 2017, artist Alex Gardega added a statue of a small dog, titled Peeing Pug, next to the Fearless Girl and removed it after approximately three hours.

 Gothamist reported on March 20, 2017, that masked activists had covered the statue in "Make America Great Again" apparel and a US flag.
 They also placed pro-Donald Trump signs on it, including one reading "VETS B4 ILLEGALS" and another with a drawing of Pepe the Frog.

 On October 6, 2017, State Street, the company that funded Fearless Girl, paid $5 million to settle a lawsuit from its female and minority employees who alleged the company violated equal pay rights.

-The statue was given a lace collar in respect of Supreme Court Justice Ruth Bader Ginsburg death in 2020.
+The statue was given a lace collar in respect to longtime Supreme Court Justice Ruth Bader Ginsburg following her death in September 2020.

-During the Corona virus pandemic, the statue was frequently seen wearing a face mask.
+During the COVID-19 pandemic, the statue was frequently seen wearing a face mask.

-In November 2022 the Oslo statue was moved in front of the Iranian embassy in Drammensveien in support of women of Iran and the Mahsa Amini protests.
+In November 2022, the Oslo version of the statue was moved in front of the Iranian embassy in Drammensveien in support of women in Iran during the Mahsa Amini protests.

+In January 2024, a protester dressed Fearless Girl in pro-Palestinian garb.